“Painful blindspot” addressed by ThousandEyes’ new multi-cloud solution

 Customers gain immediate visibility into every service delivery path in a multi-cloud environment, which ThousandEyes asserts will allow them to simplify the often complicated operational challenges of multi-cloud, accelerate cloud adoption and deliver superior digital experiences.

 “Multi-cloud is the new enterprise architecture reality.
-At Equinix, our customers rely on our global platform of interconnection and data centre solutions to bring together multiple networks and providers by providing an easy, fast and secure onramp to hybrid multi-cloud and digital ecosystems,” says Equinix Global Solutions Enablement senior vice president Ryan Mallory.
+At Equinix, our customers rely on our global platform of interconnection and data center solutions to bring together multiple networks and providers by providing an easy, fast and secure onramp to hybrid multi-cloud and digital ecosystems,” says Equinix Global Solutions Enablement senior vice president Ryan Mallory.

 “ThousandEyes has pioneered a solution that enables both application and internet-aware network visibility into every major cloud platform and their interdependencies, which empowers our customers see every network like it’s their own, and helps us deliver on our mission of cultivating powerful digital ecosystems on a global scale.”